 Look, I have the strongest economy ever.

-It's the economy stupid, right?
+It's the economy, stupid, right?

-At the strongest economy in the history of our country.
+I have the strongest economy in the history of our country.

-Okay, and we're setting records over a hundred times.
+Okay, we're setting records over 100 times.

-Over a hundred times.
+Over 100 times.

 And by the way, today I got elected, the following day from there until January 20th, the market went through the roof.